pycom/pycom-micropython-sigfox/docs/library/machine.Timer.rst

 .. method:: Timer.deinit()

-   Deinitialises the timer.
+   Deinitializes the timer.
 Disables all channels and associated IRQs.
    Stops the timer, and disables the timer peripheral.

 .. only:: port_wipy